huangfeng/docs/data/api/ui.multitext_removesection.md

 @params:
-* id	string, number		id of the field to remove
+* id	id		id of the field to remove

 @example: